 Where possible, changes to the grant guidelines should be minimised once a grant opportunity has opened.
-However, where significant changes have been made in relation to a grant opportunity, such as changes affecting the assessment of applications, officials must revise grant guidelines accordingly and publish the revised guidelines.
+However, where significant changes have been made in relation to a grant opportunity, such as changes affecting the assessment of applications or changes to the grant amount, officials must revise grant guidelines and, except in the case of any guidelines developed for one-off or ad hoc grants, publish the revised guidelines.
 It may be appropriate to advise applicants whose applications have already been received of the changes and provide them with an opportunity to modify their applications.
 All application documentation should clearly emphasise the eligibility and assessment criteria so that applications can be assessed in a consistent, transparent and accountable way.
 The design of the application form should assist potential grantees to provide information in respect of all selection criteria.

 Application forms and associated information should be easy to understand and provide all necessary information.
 Guidance should include contact points and details for further information.
 Online grants management platforms may be the most effective way to administer grants, with significant potential benefits for agencies, applicants and grantees.
 Online platforms can streamline application processes and all subsequent interactions between the applicant and the agency.